RedRubyIT/Welcome/README.md

 #### Our Mission
 To create exceptional value for our clients so that they can be successful with their businesses and ideas.

+#### Our Team
+We have a qualified team of professionals that are experts in their field.

+* Software Developers
+* Problem Solvers
+* Marketing Analysts
+* Online Marketing Specialists
+* Project Managers